 In the past two months, two new online gaming hubs, Cafe.com and Mytopia, have launched with features that let players connect with friends on the Web and through various social networks such as Facebook and MySpace, as well as Bebo and Hi5.

 Cafe.com features drawing game Sketch-It!, along with the more traditional Concentration and Sudoku; players can buy game "boosts" and outfit "Mini-Me" avatars.
 Mytopia.com focuses on traditional games such as backgammon and dominoes, and also has virtual currency for prizes and upgrades.
 Mytopia founder Guy Ben-Artzi says he created the hub to "build bridges" between online islands like Facebook and MySpace.

 Two popular existing networks, Zynga and Social Gaming Network, have begun adding their games as applications on social networks.
-More such combinations are on the way, because the revenue potential from advertising, subscriptions and virtual items "is enormous," says Ross Popoff-Walker, a researcher for Forrester Research.
+More such combinations are on the way, because the revenue potential from advertising, subscriptions and virtual items "is enormous," says Ross Popoff-Walker, an analyst with Forrester Research.
 "It's a huge audience, (and) there are a lot of different experiments on the Web taking on elements of gaming and the traditional social network."

 Over the past two months, since gaming hub Zynga made its games such as Texas Hold'em and Scramble available on Facebook, its audience has grown from 1 million to 2.3 million players daily, says founder Mark Pincus.
 "This is clearly penetrating a mass market."

 Historically, games such as Popcap Games' Bejeweled helped fuel casual games' growth in versions for the Web, cellphones, handhelds and game systems.
 Electronic Arts' Pogo.com rose as a dominant casual games hub that began offering subscriptions (currently 1.62 million) as well as downloadable games.